 - A. Rates of Pay.
-Each employee shall be paid at one of the rates in the pay range for the classification in which he/she is employed. - B. Entrance Pay.
+Each employee shall be paid at one of the rates in the pay range for the classification in which he/she isthey are employed. - B. Entrance Pay.
 Normally, an employee will be appointed or reinstated at the entrance rate for the classification.
 If the Director believes it is necessary to make an appointment or reinstatement above the entrance rate, the appointing power may do so if allowed by the Marion County Personnel Rules. - C. Merit Increases.
 Merit increases shall be based on satisfactory service.
-Employees shall be eligible for in-range merit increases on their established anniversary date until such time as an employee has reached the top step of the classification in which he/she is employed.
-The eligibility date, for the purpose of this Section, shall be the date upon which the employee is granted his/her first in-range merit increase to the second step of his/her pay range.
-This eligibility date may be changed as a result of the timing of future in-range merit increases, promotions or reclassifications.

-D. Eligibility For Merit Increases.
-A new employee shall be advanced to the second step of the pay range for his/her classification six (6) months from the date of hire after satisfactory service in his/her classification.
-In those cases where a new employee is appointed above the minimum step of the pay range for his/her classification, his/her eligibility for advancement to the next step shall be the same as though he/she were appointed at the minimum step, unless otherwise ordered by the Board.
+Employees shall be eligible for in-range merit increases on their established anniversary date until such time as an employee has reached the top step of the classification in which he/she isthey are employed.
+The eligibility date, for the purpose of this Section, shall be the date upon which the employee is granted his/hertheir first in-range merit increase to the second step of his/hertheir pay range.
+This eligibility date may be changed as a result of the timing of future in-range merit increases, promotions or reclassifications. - D. Eligibility For Merit Increases.
+A new employee shall be advanced to the second step of the pay range for his/hertheir classification six (6) months from the date of hire after satisfactory service in his/hertheir classification.
+In those cases where a new employee is appointed above the minimum step of the pay range for his/hertheir classification, his/hertheir eligibility for advancement to the next step shall be the same as though he/shethey were appointed at the minimum step, unless otherwise ordered by the Board.
 Thereafter, eligibility for advancement to each succeeding step of the pay range shall be after each additional year of satisfactory continuous service at the preceding step.

 Regular employees shall be eligible for Longevity 1 after being on Step 7 of the current pay range for one full year AND employed with the County for a minimum of ten (10) years.
 Regular employees shall be eligible for Longevity 2 after being on Longevity 1 of the current pay range for a full year AND employed with the County for a minimum of fifteen (15) years.
+Regular employees shall be eligible for Longevity 3 after being on Longevity 2 of the current pay range for a full year AND employed with the County for a minimum of twenty (20) years.